MellowYarker/CryptoNotifier/README.md

 # Crypto Notifier
 ### A program that displays crypto price alerts via push notifications on Macs.

+#### disclaimer
+* I built this for people (me, really), not bots.
+Thanks to this I've virtually stopped looking at my portfolio (whereas before I checked it multiple times an hour).
+This program isn't built to update you on the price of your holdings every 3 seconds, I like using it to let me know when there's been a noticable change in price, for example +15% in the last day.
+Here's a quick list of the types of notifications currently supported:

+    * Price percent change: If the price changes x% in the last (hour, day, week), there's a notification.
+    * Buy alert: If the price of a coin costs $10 and you want to buy it at $10 or less, you get a notification.

+*Coming soon*

+    * Sell alert: If the price of a coin costs $40 and you want to sell it at $40 or more, you get a notification.
+    * Volume alert: If the volume is high enough for you to buy or sell a large quantity of coins then you get a notification.

 ![alt text](https://github.com/MellowYarker/CryptoNotifier/blob/master/images/grsExample.png "Example Notification")

 This program uses the free CoinMarketCap.com [api](https://coinmarketcap.com/api/), if the coin you're looking for isn't there then there won't be data for it.